 Officers will teach dogs to track their scent, so those wild specimens can be captured and dealt with before they cause more damage.

 However, there is no evidence that this has happened as of yet.
-It’s more likely that the specimens which are regularly found used to be pets.
-Some of the boas are unique morphs, which means they almost certainly were.
+It’s more likely that the specimens that are found were once pets.
+Some of the boas are unique morphs, which means that’s the case.

 Are There Pet Snakes Loose in Hawaii?